Thailand has over a thousand islands, but only a handful truly capture what makes this country magical.

 a.
 Why It’s Special

-Jungle-clad hills cascade to turquoise bays while Khlong Chao Waterfall offers cool pools beneath the canopy.
+The jungle hills cascade down to turquoise bays, and Khlong Chao Waterfall offers cool pools under the trees.

 b.
 Best Things to Do

-- Beach Hop by Scooter – Rent wheels to find empty Ao Phrao and snorkel Bang Bao Bay
+- Beach Hop by Scooter – Rent wheels to find empty Ao Phrao beach and snorkel at Bang Bao Bay

-- Swim at Khlong Chao Waterfall – Short jungle trek to this three-tier cascade with natural pool
+- Swim at Khlong Chao Waterfall – A short jungle walk leads to this three-tier cascade with a natural pool

-- Visit Ao Salad Fishing Village – Authentic stilt village with super-fresh steamed crab
+- Visit Ao Salad Fishing Village – The real deal on stilts, with incredibly fresh steamed crab

-- Snorkel Koh Rang – Nearby islets with vibrant coral gardens and clownfish
+- Snorkel Koh Rang – The nearby islands have bright coral gardens full of clownfish

 c.
 Best Time to Visit

-November to April for sunny skies and calm seas.
-May through October monsoons shut down most resorts and ferries.
+November to April for sunny days and calm seas.
+Most places shut down completely from May to October during monsoon season.

 d.
 Nearby Islands You Can Visit

-Koh Rang to the west offers uninhabited marine park islands with the region’s best coral reefs.
+Koh Rang to the west offers uninhabited marine park islands with the best coral in the region.

 e.
 How to Get There

-- Fly to Trat Airport (TDX) from Bangkok (1 hour)
+- Fly from Bangkok to Trat Airport (1 hour)

-- Board the Boonsiri Catamaran or Koh Kood Express to Ao Salad Pier
+- Boonsiri or Koh Kood Express to Ao Salad Pier on Koh Kood

 4. Koh Tao – The Diving Paradise